STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks: Experiments

-\textbf{Aligning Intermediate Layers is Important}: To prove that the aligning of intermediate layers is necessary for superior performance, we experiment with a variant of \system, which we call modified \system, where we set $A \in R^{T_l \times S_l} $ to all zeros, but we set the bottom right value to 1.
+To prove that aligning intermediate layers is necessary for superior performance, we experiment with a variant of \system, which we call modified \system, where we set $A \in R^{T_l \times S_l} $ to all zeros, but we set the bottom right value to 1.
 This indicates that we are only interested in the dissimilarity between the last layer node embeddings of the teacher and student models.
-The results in table \ref{table:5}, prove that we gain accuracy by considering the outputs of intermediate layers for both teacher and student models.
-In this experiment, we start from the same set of initialized weights for both the \system and modified \system approaches.
+The results in Table~\ref{table:cS-S-E} prove that we gain accuracy by considering the outputs of intermediate layers for both teacher and student models.
+In this experiment, we start from the same set of initialized weights for both the \system and modified \system approaches. \\